National Parks

 • Coral Snake (poisonous)

-Birders come to Chiricahua to spot hard-to-find Mexican species since they are at their northern limit of their range.
+Birders come to Chiricahua to spot hard-to-find Mexican species since they are at the northern limit of their range.

 Plants of Chiricahua

-Rising up to 9,763 feet from the surrounding grassland area, over 1,200 different species of plants can be found in Chiricahua.
-It is known as a sky island, Chiricahua National Monument protects an area of higher elevation rock formations.
+Chiricahua rises up to 9,763 feet from the surrounding grassland, and over 1,200 different species of plants can be found there.
+Known as a sky island, Chiricahua National Monument protects an area of higher-elevation rock formations.

 From the Parry agave to Schott’s yucca, the desert landscape transitions.
 At the higher elevations, trees dot the rock formations, and Arizona White Oak and Manzanita are found in the area along with pines and cypress.